mtj0928/typed-notifications/README.md

 # typed-notifications
-A library attaching type-information to `NotificationCenter`

 This library is attaching type-information to `NotificationCenter`.
 You can post and observe notifications in a type-safe manner.

 ## How to use
-Define a notification and how to encode/decode the userInfo.
+Define a notification and how to encode/decode the userInfo in `TypedNotificationDefinition`.
 ```swift
 extension TypedNotificationDefinition {
     static var userNameWillUpdate: TypedNotificationDefinition<String, User> {